You've made it.

 Hi!
 I'm Sam Ritchie.

-Previously I spent time as a Staff Research Engineer at Google X, working in the field of AI and deep reinforcement learning.
+Previously I've spent time as a staff research engineer at Google X, working in the field of AI and deep reinforcement learning.
 I've spent most of my career working on large-scale streaming systems for companies like Twitter and Stripe.
 I'm quite interested in the problem of how to present research results in interactive ways that make results intuitive and visual; the relevant phrase is, "Kill the PDF".

-I'm most well known in the software world as the author of SICMUtils, Summingbird, and Algebird, and as the maintainer of Cascalog.
+I'm most well known in the software world as the author of the Emmy computer algebra system, Summingbird, and Algebird, and as the maintainer of Cascalog.
 I have a secret identity as a mountain athlete, and write race reports from time to time.
-I post as @sritchie on Twitter.

 Here are a few sequences of posts that you might find interesting.
-If you do find anything valuable, please consider supporting my work on Patreon.
+If you do find anything valuable, please consider supporting my work via GitHub Sponsors.

 Race Reports (index)

 - Wasatch Front 100 2014

 - IMTUF 100 2016

 - Vapor Trail 125 Mountain Bike Race 2017